KDRS-SA/search-and-view-docs/_docs/guide/part-0-editing-environment.md

 <br>
 ![](../../assets/images/guide/vs-code-add-new-ssh-host.png)

-6. Enter the username and address of the server running KDRS Innsyn.
+6. Enter the username and address of the server running KDRS Search & View.
 For SSH this is formatted as `<username>@<address>`.
 If you are unsure what to enter here, ask whoever is responsible for managing the server.
 You will also need the password for the user.\
 <br>
 ![](../../assets/images/guide/vs-code-enter-ssh-connection.png)